tanovese/Project-1/readme.md

 No installation required.
 The web application can be reached by navigating in the browser to:

 ## Usage
-As a stargazer, I am able to select a city from which to view the stars from
+As a stargazer, I am able to select a city from which to view the stars
-So that I can see what stars or constellations are visible from that location And I am presented with a starmap of the night sky.
+So that I can see what stars or constellations are visible from that location
+And I am presented with a starmap of the night sky.

 As a stargazer, when I am viewing the star map
-I would like to view different perspectives of the night sky And I am presented with the option to change the starmap view.
+I would like to view different perspectives of the night sky,
+And I am presented with the option to change the starmap view.

-As a stargazer, when I am planning on viewing the night sky, I want to be able to determine if tonight is a good night to view the stars, And I am presented with a map of the current clouds and precipitation.
+As a stargazer, when I am planning on viewing the night sky,
+I want to be able to determine if tonight is a good night to view the stars,
+And I am presented with a map of the current clouds and precipitation.

-As a stargazer, when I am planning on viewing the night sky, I want to be able to plan what time I can set aside for viewing And I am presented with the sunset and moonrise times.
+As a stargazer, when I am planning on viewing the night sky,
+I want to be able to plan what time I can set aside for viewing
+And I am presented with the sunset and moonrise times.

-As a stargazer, when I am planning on viewing the night sky, I want to be sure the light of the moon does not obstruct my view And I am presented with the current moon phase.
+As a stargazer, when I am planning on viewing the night sky,
+I want to be sure the light of the moon does not obstruct my view
+And I am presented with the current moon phase.

-As a stargazer, I want to be able to be comfortable when viewing the stars, So I want to be able to determine what clothing I will need to wear And I will be presented with a weather summary.
+As a stargazer, I want to be able to be comfortable when viewing the stars,
+So I want to be able to determine what clothing I will need to wear
+And I will be presented with a weather summary.

 ## Visual Description